by K.G. Beck * (11/13)

 Chemical control.
 In most circumstances, an herbicide alone will not effectively manage Russian knapweed.
 However, there may be situations where desirable plants within a Russian knapweed infestation may compete effectively with the weed if it is stressed with a single weed management technique.

-Russian knapweed is controlled by Tordon 22K (picloram), Milestone (aminopyralid), Transline (clopyralid), Curtail, (clopyralid + 2,4-D), and Telar.
-Refer to Table 1 for rates and timing recommendations.
+Russian knapweed is controlled by Tordon 22K (picloram), Milestone (aminopyralid), Transline (clopyralid), Curtail, (clopyralid + 2,4-D), Perspective (aminocyclopyrachlor + chlorsulfuron), and Telar (chlorsulfuron).
+Refer to Table 1 for rates and timing recommendations and always read the herbicide label before using the product.
 Russian knapweed is very susceptible to fall-applied herbicides.
 It displays a distinct cycle of root bud development.
 In late summer (August into early September) Russian knapweed begins to develop buds on its roots that will emerge to form rosettes that fall or the following spring (Figures 5 and 6).
 Root buds continue to grow throughout the winter but once rosettes emerge in spring, remaining root buds slough off and no buds occur on roots until this cycle begins again in late summer.
 This active root bud growth and development in fall through winter may be the reason that Russian knapweed is susceptible to herbicides applied in fall and winter.

 |Table 1.
 Herbicide used to control Russian knapweed.|